SartajBhuvaji/PawsConnect/README.md

 ## Features

 - User Authentication: Sign in with Google
-- Profile Creation: Create a unique profile for your dog as Pet parents or for you business as Pet professionals
+- Profile Creation: Create a unique profile for your dog as a Pet parents or for your business as a Pet professional
 - Community: Share text, photos or videos to the community
 - Job Feed: Create/apply for Jobs